franciscopoggi/academic/content/authors/admin/_index.md

           Draft coming soon:
         </font> <b> Rewarding Scientific Discoveries </b>
 </summary>
+This paper develops a normative theory of scientific compensation.
+A sequence of short-lived agents decide how to approach a process of scientific discovery.
+Agents can engage in applied research, that might produce something of intrinsic value, or basic research, that produces information about the world.
+Basic research is valuable because  guides the posterior allocation of resources in the applied research process.
+Considering a principal that provides incentives through monetary payments, I give conditions under which the agents can be induced to approach discovery efficiently, and in a way that is robust to agents' beliefs and lifespan.
+Moreover, I show that, in order to provide these incentives, positive findings (those who indicate that a certain research direction is promising) should be rewarded more handsomely than negative findings (that show that a certain research direction is futile).
 </details>
 {{% /callout %}}
 <!-- My research focuses on the dynamics of information acquisition and experimentation. --> <!-- The questions I find most exciting are related to research and development, innovation, law, and organizations. -->